Eschatologue/CM_wiki/docs/character-creation/race/dragonborn.md

 === "**Aerothurge Dragonborn**"

-    You share traits to an Aeginae who use to rule the skies.
+    You share traits to an Aeginae who used to rule the skies.

     **:material-shield: Saving Throw:** When a Breath Weapon requires a Saving Throw, the DC is euqal to 8 + your Constitution modifier + your Proficiency Modifier